Deimos-1/ML-project/README.md

          It uses the average of the 5 spatially closest neighbors.

        * The second one imputing sensors with partially missing values:
          At a specific time, it takes the average between the next and prior time with data.
 We think that taking the average between two sensors will preserve the time patterns more.

+         We later replaced this method by the linear interpolation method of the pandas library as it was mork suited to our time dependant evolution.
+It is slower to run but shows slightly better, and more coherent results.

         We then applied low and high filters to cut data that is too distant from the center of the distribution, this was done visually with values that seemed good.
 We also noticed that there was a distribution mismatch between the pressure validation/training datasets: different mean and variance which can make poor submissions as the model would have seen more different datas.
 We would try to adress that later.